JScott/ViveGrip/Assets/ViveGrip/Examples/README.md

 - `ViveGrip_Grabbable`
   - `Rotation.mode`
 - `Rigidbody`
+- `Vibrate`

 The slider is a cube with `ViveGrip_Grabbable` attached.
 It's `Rigidbody` is constrained to only move on one axis.
 To prevent it from going too far, I added two invisible objects with colliders at either end of its movement.
 The track is just for show and has no collider.

 I also set the rotation mode to `Disabled` so that it doesn't bother trying to rotate it with the controller.
 This isn't strictly necessary due to the constraints but is trivial enough that I might as well.

+To give some sense of weight to the slider as it moves, I leverage the `Vibrate` method on the grip point's controller.
+By providing the duration in milliseconds at the strength of the vibration (from 0 to 1), I provide some feedback based on how far the slider was moved.

 #### Button (intermediate)

 - `ViveGrip_Interactable`
 - `BoxCollider`
 - `ViveGripInteractionStart(ViveGrip_GripPoint gripPoint)`
+- `Vibrate`

 The button is a cube with `ViveGrip_Interactable` attached.
 It doesn't need to be picked up so it doesn't automatically add a `Rigidbody` and I use the default collider.
 Instead of being grabbable, any `ViveGripInteractionStart` methods in scripts attached to the object will be called when it's interacted with.

 In this case, the attached script will move the button in and back out when triggered.
-We also ignore the `ViveGrip_GripPoint` parameter because we don't need it for this.
+We use the `ViveGrip_GripPoint` parameter to do give immediate haptic feedback.

 #### Dial and light (intermediate)